Unlinked Brand Mentions: Why They Matter More in The Age of AI

 Not a direct one.
 An unlinked mention passes no PageRank, and Google's representatives have said a mention without a link is not a link.
 It can contribute indirectly through entity recognition and off-site reputation, which do influence rankings, but it is not a switch that lifts a page the way a quality backlink can.

-What Is an Implied Link?
+What Is An Implied Link?

 An implied link is a reference to a brand or resource without an actual hyperlink, a term from a Google patent that contrasts it with an "express link."
 The patent describes counting implied links as a signal.
 A patent is not confirmation Google uses it today, but it shows mentions have long been considered as a possible ranking input.